alen0411/A_Maze_ing/README.md

 * **The Shift to Graphics:** We started with a simple terminal-based text model but upgraded the project to use a MiniLibX (MLX) graphical interface with smooth pixel rendering.
 * **What Worked Well:** Collaboration, Clean object-oriented design, fast UI updates, clear type hints, and testing strategy.
 * **Future Improvements:** Adding keyboard controls for interactive players, window resizing support, and expanding test coverage, automated testing.

 ---

+## License

+MIT License (MIT) Copyright © 2026

+A short, permissive software license that lets anyone use, modify, and sell the code for any purpose, as long as they include your original copyright notice.

+---